Ask Dr. Gourmet

 There are not many cons to being vegetarian.

-For vegetarians, a healthy diet is possible.
 There is a lot of research that suggests eating much less or no meat is very healthy.
-Some vegetarians don't eat any meat at all but will eat milk or cheese and others will eat eggs also.
+Some vegetarians don't eat any meat at all but will eat milk or cheese, and others will eat eggs as well.
 The most important aspect of being vegetarian concerns food sources of protein.

 A good source of basic information is found in the book Diet for a Small Planet.
 There are many good vegetarian cookbooks including The New Enchanted Broccoli Forest, by Mollie Katzen who is the owner/chef of Moosewood Restaurant.